NothingButProgrammer/Py3_webscrapers/README.md

 So here you will see my web scraper built with requests and python3.
-This project was made 1 year ago!
+This project was made 1 year ago, but modified this year (some files even today, because there was an image python.png which already had and image on it. )